govtmirror/ittc-server-django/README.md

 The application can be run through the Django built-in development server or Gnuicron ([http://gunicorn.org/](http://gunicorn.org/)).

-First, clear the RabbitMQ cache of messages with:
+First, as root, clear the RabbitMQ cache of messages with:

 ```
 rabbitmqctl stop_app